 - Ericsson, in class action litigations involving its telecom business.

 - Fannie Mae’s Board of Directors’ Special Review Committee, in an internal investigation into accounting and governance issues.

 - JP Morgan Chase’s Bank One mutual funds, in litigation arising out of allegations of market timing and late trading in the mutual fund industry.

 - Hollinger International (now Sun Times Media Group), in litigation against its former CEO, Conrad Black, for improper self-dealing transactions.

 Dan also has an active pro bono practice.
-He has teamed up with the Lawyers Committee for Civil Rights under Law, in representing the historic Metropolitan AME Church in a case against the Proud Boys for trespass and damage relating to the Church’s support of the Black Lives Matter movement; the Southern Poverty Law Center, on behalf of Tanya Gersh, who was severely harassed by Andrew Anglin, the neo-Nazi publisher of the Daily Stormer; and the Legal Aid Society, in a case that brought relief to all of the blind prisoners in New York State’s prisons.
+He has teamed up with the Anti-Defamation League and States United Democracy Center in representing Washington, D.C. as it seeks recovery against the Proud Boys and Oath Keepers for harm to police officers during the January 6 attack on the U.S. Capitol; the Lawyers Committee for Civil Rights under Law, in representing the historic Metropolitan AME Church in a case against the Proud Boys for trespass and damage relating to the Church’s support of the Black Lives Matter movement; the Southern Poverty Law Center, on behalf of Tanya Gersh, who was severely harassed by Andrew Anglin, the neo-Nazi publisher of the Daily Stormer; and the Legal Aid Society, in a case that brought relief to all of the blind prisoners in New York State’s prisons.

-Dan serves a Trustee of the Kenyon Review, a Director of NYU Law School’s Center on Civil Justice, the Hudson Valley Shakespeare Festival, Scenic Hudson, and the Hudson Highland’s Fjord Trail.
+Dan serves a Director of NYU Law School’s Center on Civil Justice, the Hudson Valley Shakespeare Festival, Scenic Hudson, and the Hudson Highland’s Fjord Trail.
 He received the ADL’s Human Relations Award in 2016.